typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 Some users may prefer using servers as an intermediary to communicate with Typesense.
 This is particularly useful when it is necessary to santize or reformat data.
 Supabase natively offers serverless edge functions in Deno (TypeScript).

-In order to track when edge functions were last called, it is neccesary to create a tracking table.
+In order to track when edge functions were last called, a tracking table must be created.

 #### Edge Function Tracking Table